Riccobono Seminar: History

 Dr. Riccobono involved himself with the Seminar for several years.
-Upon its reconstitution, he reported on its work in the journal “Bullettino dell’Istituto di Diritto Romano,” which he edited.
+Upon its reconstitution, he reported on its work in the journalBullettino dell’Istituto di Diritto Romano, which he edited.
 From the 1935-1936 sessions through those of 1938-1939, when the Second World War began, Riccobono offered extensive summaries of the Seminar’s papers and discussions in a special section of the “Bullettino” titled “Il Diritto Romano in America.”
 These reports ceased in 1940.
 This gap in coverage of Riccobono Seminar activities was filled by “Seminar,” a special annual edition of “The Jurist,” the CUA’s School of Canon Law journal.
 “Seminar” continued to publish papers delivered at meetings and to report on the group’s activities until 1955-1956.
 The Riccobono Seminar itself seems to have stopped functioning in 1956-57.
 As the “Seminar” noted, many outlets for articles on Roman law, legal history and comparative law had arisen since the war, making the “Seminar” unnecessary.
 There also had been a gradual decline in the Riccobono Seminar’s activities over the years.
 The annual number of papers delivered at monthly meetings dropped from eight in the 1943-44 academic year, to four in 1949-1950, and to two in 1954-55 and one in 1955-1956.
 However, in its prime during the decades of the 1930s and 1940s, the Riccobono Seminar admirably fulfilled its constitutional object of disseminating the knowledge of Roman law.